12 Part Blog Description

 Thanks for reading and all comments are welcome!

-You might be asking yourself why did Scott Sillcox spend so much time and effort to create this free Online Directory?
+You might be asking yourself why did Scott Sillcox spend so much time and effort to create this Online Directory?

 The answer is simple.
 I have a fair amount of knowledge about the licensed sports products business, knowledge that seems to be in scarce supply, especially on the internet.
 After spending 15+ years in the licensed sports products business, I accumulated a wealth of knowledge that I am happy to share.
-This blog and Online Directory are designed to share that information for free - information that is simply not available anywhere else on the internet.
+This blog and modestly-priced Online Directory are designed to share that information - information that is simply not available anywhere else on the internet.
 This blog and Online Directory are my way of giving back and helping people interested in the world of licensed sports products.
 I am also available as a consultant to people wanting to enter the licensed sports business (either by obtaining their own license or working with an existing licensee) as well as to existing licensees and would be delighted to chat with you if you think I might be able to help you in some way.
-Thanks!

-PPS from April 2014: This is just a quick FYI that Scott Sillcox is continuing the multi-city tour of North America that he started in the spring of 2013.
+PPS from summer 2014: This is just a quick FYI that Scott Sillcox is continuing the multi-city tour of North America that he started in the spring of 2013.
 While in each city, Scott will be meeting with people who want to learn more about sports product licensing.